Food Sensitivity is also known as Food Intolerance.

 1. Pharmaceutical Food Intolerance

-This is a sensitivity to food chemicals that can result in a range of symptoms – gut and other – skin, respiratory, nervous system, other
+This is a sensitivity to food chemicals that can result in a range of symptoms – gut and other – skin, respiratory, nervous system, and may other (just about any!)

 A person can a have food chemical intolerance to just one or all of the following.